walkabillylab/activityCounts/README.md

 ```

 When the package is loaded, there are two datasets available for testing
-the main function, .
-Use the counts() function and the sampleXYZ dataset
+the main function, counts.
+Use the counts() function and the sampleXYZ
-to calculate counts for a sampling frequency of 100.
+dataset to calculate counts for a sampling frequency of 100.

 ``` r
 calculated_output <- counts(sampleXYZ,100)